ericrobolson/EggLang/ROADMAP.md

 - [x] As a user, I need to be able to parse lists.
 - [x] As a user, I need to be able to parse things other than lists.

-## Backend
+## C Backend
-- [ ] As a developer, I want to be able to specify operations for each backend to construct structs.
+- [x] As a developer, I want to be able to specify operations for the C backend to construct structs.
+- [x] As a developer, I want my struct definitions to be in headers
-- [ ] As a developer, I want to provide some IR to a C backend constructed from a JSON object to compile C code.
-It will use stack ops to build up a language.
+- [ ] As a developer, I want my function definitions for C to be in headers
+- [ ] As a developer, I want my structs and functions to be imported in my implementation files
+- [ ] As a developer, I want the ability to specify built in primitive types and functions
+- [ ] As a developer, I want the ability to include the primitive built in type headers

+## JavaScript backend
-- [ ] Implement for JavaScript
+- [ ] Todo

+## C# backend
-- [ ] Implement for C#
+- [ ] Todo

-## Backend - JavaScript
+## Compiler Front end
 - [ ]

-## Backend - C
-- [ ]

-## Environment
-- [ ] As a developer, I want to spin up an environment in an interpreter so I can run Lisp code at compile time

 ## Design
 - [ ] As a developer, I want the ability to define structs